The Assertive Strategist’s Guide to Saying “No” (Without Guilt or Losing Social Capital)

 An approach that is both power protecting, higher warmth, and more collaborative.
 Albeit I couldn’t find any study on the effectiveness of this format, odds are good that it’s also more effective by avoiding rule-breaking out of “power-reaffirming” rebelliousness:

-Generally speaking, this approach to saying no to others is a fantastic way to “soften the blow of the rejection”, which makes it easier BOTH for the speaker, and for the receiver.
+This approach to saying no to others “softens the blow of the rejection”, and makes it easier BOTH for the speaker, and the receiver.

-Whenever you can use this approach, we recommend it as your default way of saying no to others.
+Whenever appropriate, we recommend it as your default way of saying no to others.

 3. Say Yes To Your Other Priorities (“Positive No”)